derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened 57 km SE of Mohr, Iran, and had a magnitude of 4.3.
-The most intense tremor or earthquake in the last month happened 64 km NNW of Bandar Abbas, Iran and had a magnitude of 6.3, this was updated at 01/12, 2021 02:19.
+The last tremor or earthquake happened 32 km SE of Darband, Tajikistan, and had a magnitude of 4.5.
+The most intense tremor or earthquake in the last month happened southern Iran and had a magnitude of 6.3, this was updated at 01/12, 2021 05:44.
 Thanks stackoverflow!!